 Davis began his career as a DJ for his university's campus radio station.
 His first two singles under the "DJ Shadow" moniker, "In/Flux" and "Lost and Found", were released in 1993-1994.
 They are considered the Trope Codifier for the genre of trip-hopnote , which had been already invented by Massive Attack in 1991.
 The songs were generally long and complex, made up entirely out of samples and fused together funk- and hip-hop-derived beats and occasional rock guitars with an ambient-jazz atmosphere, plus the occasional oddball sample of Spoken Word in Music.
 These singles attracted the attention of the British experimental hip-hop label Mo' Wax, with whom Shadow signed a contract shortly afterwards.

 Shadow's first release for the label, Endtroducing....., was composed entirely using an Akai MPC60 sampler, a pair of turntables and the aforementioned massive collection of LPs.
-Besides making the Guiness World Record as the first completely sample-based album, the album only refined the style he had established on his earlier singles, employing expert sampling from more varied sources either known (Beastie Boys, Metallica, Twin Peaks, etc.) or obscure (Prince Of Darkness, Pekka Pohjola, Rotary Connection, etc.) to create a unified album that one critic described as "a cross between Progressive Rock and Public Enemy".
-With material varying between Tear Jerker, Nightmare Fuel and heavy breaks, Endtroducing..... was greeted with unanimous acclaim by critics and fans and became Shadow's most well-known and liked album.
+Besides getting a Guinness World Record for being the first completely sample-based album, the album only refined the style he had established on his earlier singles, employing expert sampling from more varied sources either known (Beastie Boys, Metallica, Twin Peaks, etc.) or obscure (Prince Of Darkness, Pekka Pohjola, Rotary Connection, etc.) to create a unified album that one critic described as "a cross between Progressive Rock and Public Enemy".
+Endtroducing..... was greeted with unanimous acclaim by critics and fans and became Shadow's most well-known and liked album.
 You know what that means...

 After Endtroducing....., he laid low for a while, releasing the singles compilation Preemptive Strike and producing UNKLE's debut album Psyence Fiction.
 He also lent several of his tracks to Dark Days, a documentary about people who live in an abandoned section of the New York subway.
 A new album by DJ Shadow finally appeared six years after the first, titled The Private Press.
 Press saw him slightly reduce his sampling due to increasing sampling fees, focusing mostly on unknown sources and didn't have any more Nightmare Fuel material, but otherwise continued with the cinematic trip-hop style he was famous for.
 While not as well-reviewed as Endtroducing since that was a Tough Act to Follow, Press still won acclaim from fans and critics.